Compositional Neural Textures: Method

 \subsection{Dataset}

-We collect a high-quality texture dataset consisting of 377K synthetic and 1.2K real stock images.
+We collect a high-quality texture dataset comprising 377K synthetic and 1.2K real stock images.
 The synthetic data is from \replace{a commerical text-to-image diffusion model}{Adobe Firefly's text-to-image model} using 2500 detailed texture descriptions generated with \replace{a large language model (LLM)}{ChatGPT}.
 We use 90\% images for training and 10\% images for testing (applications and analysis).
-The dataset is further augmented with random affine transformations and color histogram matching with a random reference image from the dataset.
-Please see \Cref{sec:appendix:data} for some random data samples.
+See Appendix A for some random data samples, data creation and augmentation details.